Heat pumps are an efficient way to heat your home, but they are surprisingly uncommon when compared to other types of home heating.

 Getting first-hand reviews from friends or family when making a decision on your home heating is always helpful, but what if you don't know anyone with a heat pump?
 That's why we're bringing you the VanDerZee family, who are happy heat pump owners.

-Torie and her husband, Mike, first purchased their home in Langford in 2016, and were surprised by their energy use that winter.
+When Torie and her husband, Mike, first moved into their Langford home, they were surprised by their energy use that winter.

 "Before we moved into our house, we'd lived in a condo that had electric baseboard heating," says Torie, "we never turned the heat on, so our energy use was always really low.
 We knew that we'd be using more energy in the house because of the size, but we couldn't believe just how much."